uploadcare/uploadcare-widget-tab-effects/README.md

 ## Usage

-That's how you add Effects Tab to Uploadcare Widget:
+That’s how you add Effects Tab to the widget:

 ```javascript
 uploadcare.registerTab('preview', uploadcareTabEffects)
 ```

 ## Configuration

+This section describes different ways to set which effects are allowed in the Effects Tab.

 ### Global variables